zx80/flask-simple-auth/README.md

-For authorization, a simple decorator allows to declare required permissions on a route (eg a role name), and relies on a supplied function to check whether a user is in a given group.
+For authorization, a simple decorator allows to declare required permissions on a route (eg a role name), and relies on a supplied function to check whether a user has this role.
 This is approach is enough for basic authorization management, but would be insufficient for most application where user can edit their own data but not those of others.

-Compared to [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth), there is one code in the app which does not need to know about which scheme is being used, so switching between schemes only impacts the configuration, not the application code.
+Compared to [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth), there is one code in the app which does not need to know about which scheme is being used, so switching between schemes only impacts the configuration, *not* the application code.

 ## Simple Example